 The ketogenic diet has helped countless people lose weight and achieve better overall health.
 However, like most diets, it’s common for individuals to find themselves hitting a wall and plateauing before they’ve shed quite as many pounds as they’d hoped.
-Instead of giving up hope, you might want to grab an extra carton of eggs from the grocery store.
+Instead of giving up, just grab an extra carton of eggs from the grocery store.

 Eggs are not only a super-nutritious meal option while on a regular keto diet, but can help boost your body back into a state of ketosis with a three to five day egg fast.
 Considering whole eggs contain plenty of protein, zinc, iron, vitamin D, healthy fats, and other essential vitamins and minerals, focusing all of your meals on them for a short period can be a perfect low-carb way to hit reset on your diet — if you do it right.